With respect, honesty, and clear compassionate intent,families can begin to heal and create the foundation for a lasting recovery.

 Being close to someone with addiction or mental illness is difficult, confusing and exhausting.

-As an Interventionist, I believe in the dignity and power of guiding a person into recovery.
-I facilitate difficult, honest conversations to help families and friends create a united realistic approach to supporting the person on concern while balancing compassionate care with firm accountability.
+I believe in the dignity and power of guiding those suffering from addiction or mental illness into recovery.
+I facilitate difficult, honest conversations to help families and friends create a united realistic approach in supporting the person on concern while balancing compassionate care with firm accountability.

 “Empathy is the antidote to shame.”— Brené Brown

-When families and friend come together, integrity is reestablished which fosters stability, hope and creates the foundation for lasting recovery.
-My goal is to help families set clear boundaries, support the the person of concern in their journey to recovery as well as creating strategies to cultivate emotional well being for all concerned.
+My intervention partner is Kristian Wandzilak who has over thirty years experience as an interventionist.
+She has been featured on A&E’s Intervention show and is one of the founders of Rosebay Behavioral Heath.
+Collaborating provides greater impact and flexibility depending on the clients gender, history or special needs.
+Our goal is to help families set clear boundaries, support the the person of concern in their journey to recovery as well as creating strategies to cultivate emotional well being for all concerned.

 • Trust is the foundation of any intervention.
-My transparent, honest, and compassionate approach preserves dignity, reduces defensiveness and opens the door to real dialogue.
-When family members express concern without blame, set clear boundaries, and offer steady support, they create the safety needed for change.
-Surprise or ambush tactics tend to trigger shame and can destroy trust.
-An invitational—not confrontational— approach in my experience is usually more successful.
-In rare instances when the person of concern is cognitively challenged, in imminent danger or under eighteen years old the surprise method is sometimes the best approach.
+A transparent, honest, and compassionate approach preserves dignity, reduces shame, defensiveness and opens the door to real dialogue.
+When family members express love and concern without blame, set clear boundaries, and offer healthy support, they create the opportunity for lasting recovery.
+Surprise tactics tend to trigger shame and can dissolve trust.
+In rare instances when the person of concern is cognitively challenged mentally or as a result of their using is in imminent danger the surprise method can sometimes be the best approach.

-• My Intervention process is transparent, proven, compassionate, and inclusive.
+• The preferred Intervention process is transparent, proven and compassionate.
 No ambush, no conspiracy, no secrets.
 This kind of intervention is non-punitive and is designed to support and inspire the individual’s recovery.
 Here is an overview of how I work….

 • Several days before the intervention the person of concern is informed; if they decide not to participate, the intervention will proceed without them.
 The moment the message is delivered, the intervention begins.
 The family and friends are meeting to share their love and concern for them, and to create new boundaries and ways of interacting based on honesty, mutual respect, and compassion for all involved.